Jimmy Chérizier: Sanctions

 On 10 December 2020, the United States Department of the Treasury imposed sanctions on Chérizier and two senior Haitian government officials who allegedly provided police equipment, guns, and vehicles for massacres against the Haitian people.
-In 2025, the United States filed criminal charges against him for circumventing the sanctions and issued a $5 million reward for his arrest.

 On 21 October 2022, the United Nations Security Council unanimously imposed its first sanctions on Haiti in five years (Resolution 2653), establishing a one-year travel ban, asset freeze and arms embargo on Jimmy Chérizier and other persons or entities designated by a newly established Security Council sanctions committee.
+On May 2, 2025, the United States designated Viv Ansanm a Foreign Terrorist Organization (FTO) and Specially Designated Global Terrorists (SDGTs).
+Then on August 12, 2025, the United States filed criminal charges against Chérizier as the leader of Viv Ansanm and for circumventing sanctions, issuing a $5 million reward for his arrest.